 CLIMATE CAPITAL

-Rukia Ahmed Leads Climate Action in Northern Kenya, Advocating for Justice and Sustainability
+Rukia Ahmed Champions Climate Action and Sustainability in Kenya

 Fueled by her passion, Rukia Ahmed established the Green North Eastern Initiative, a community organization focused on enhancing climate resilience in northern Kenya.
 “I collaborate with schools to plant trees alongside teachers and students.
 “We began in Wajir County and have since expanded to Mandera and Garissa, where we’ve planted nearly 10,000 trees,” she explains.